 Entertainment Joseph Fiennes to play Michael Jackson in 9/11 TV special ‘Elizabeth, Michael and Marlon’ Actor Joseph Fiennes is set to portray the late King of Pop, Michael Jackson, in a half-hour comedy special from Sky Arts.
 Photo Credit: Getty Images / Larry Busacca By Frank Lovece Special to Newsday January 27, 2016 11:55 AM Print Share fbShare Tweet gShare Email Joseph Fiennes will play the late pop superstar Michael Jackson in a half-hour comedy special.
 The UK channel Sky Arts told Newsday that the white “Shakespeare in Love” star Fiennes, 45, was cast in “Elizabeth, Michael & Marlon,” correcting a title given in media accounts as “Marlon, Michael & Elizabeth.”
 Set to premiere sometime this year, it tells about a purportedly true but likely apocryphal road trip that Jackson and film legends Marlon Brando and Elizabeth Taylor may have taken in the immediate aftermath of 9/11, when commercial flights were grounded and the trio was trying to leave New York. “‘Elizabeth, Michael & Marlon’ is a Sky Arts comedy which takes a light hearted look at a reportedly true event; Joseph Fiennes is cast as Michael Jackson,” Sky Arts said in a statement.
 “It is part of a series of comedies about unlikely stories from arts and cultural history.
 Sky Arts gives producers the creative freedom to cast roles as they wish, within the diversity framework which we have set.”
 Brian Cox and Stockard Channing also star as Brando and Taylor, respectively.
 “I got the script the other day,” Fiennes said.
 “It’s a challenge.
 It’s a comedy.
 It doesn’t poke mean fun but it’s a story, possibly urban legend, whereby Michael, Marlon Brando, and Liz Taylor were all together the day before 9/11 doing a concert.
 Airspace was shut down and they couldn’t get out and Michael had the bright idea to go to hire a car and drive.”
 He called it “a fun, lighthearted, tongue-in-cheek road trip of what celebrity of that kind is like.
 But also it’s rather beautiful and poignant about their relationships as well.”
 Vanity Fair wrote of the trip in a 2011 article, noting that one of Taylor’s assistants told the magazine the actress actually remained in New York, where she met with first responders.
-By Frank Lovece Special to Newsday Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Frank Lovece Special to Newsday Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.